Medical Office Administration

 You can make yourself very marketable with Medical Office Administration, as you get exposed to computerized accounting, business office administration, and medical billing.
 All of these are in demand.
 Many medical offices are looking for some accounting knowledge, and QuickBooks is part of the Medical Office Administration program.

-In addition to courses in management and computer applications, medical office administration students learn anatomy and physiology, health care administration, EMR (electronic medical records), insurance theory, and insurance claims management.
-Medical office administration students are also exposed to the different parts of Medicare, what to do in case of medical emergencies, and the legal aspects of health care, including HIPAA (the Health Insurance Portability and Accountability Act of 1996) and OSHA (the Occupational Safety and Health Act).
+In addition to courses in management and computer applications, Medical Office Administration students learn anatomy and physiology, health care administration, EMR (electronic medical records), insurance theory, and insurance claims management.
+Medical Office Administration students are also exposed to the different parts of Medicare, what to do in case of medical emergencies, and the legal aspects of health care, including HIPAA (the Health Insurance Portability and Accountability Act of 1996) and OSHA (the Occupational Safety and Health Act).

 Job Titles for Graduates of the Medical Office Administration Program

-The following list includes, but is not limited to, many of the most common job titles for which this Medical Office Administration program prepares students and requires the use of the skills learned as a predominant component of the job.
+The following list includes, but is not limited to, many of the most common job titles for which this Medical Office Administration program prepares students and requires the use of the skills and training learned as a predominant component of the job.

 - Admissions Coordinator